-The Department of Athletics at the University of Arkansas is now accepting applications for the position of Clinical Psychologist.
-The Clinical Psychologist provides (a) mental healthcare (e.g., assessment, prevention, diagnosis, intervention, treatment, education, crisis management), and (b) mental skills performance consultation to the department’s student-athletes, either directly or indirectly through coaches and other healthcare providers.
-This position will report to the Director of Clinical and Sport Psychology for Student-Athletes and take close direction from the team physicians and performance team.
+The Clinical Psychologist provides (a) mental healthcare (e.g., assessment, prevention, diagnosis, intervention, treatment, education, crisis management), and (b) mental skills performance consultation to the department’s student-athletes, either directly or indirectly, through coaches and other healthcare providers.
+This position will report to the Director of Clinical and Sport Psychology for Student-Athletes and work collaboratively with team physicians and performance team.

 Employer will assist with relocation costs.

 Founded in 1871 as a land grant institution, the University of Arkansas is classified by the Carnegie Foundation among the top two percent of universities in the nation with the highest level of research activity.
 Ten colleges and schools serve 26,000 students with more than 210 academic programs.
 University of Arkansas students earn nationally competitive awards at an impressive rate and represent 50 states and more than 120 countries.

 Located in the stunning Ozark Mountains of northwest Arkansas, Fayetteville is home to the University of Arkansas campus, known for its spectacular views and ample green spaces.
 Fayetteville is considered one of the country’s finest college towns, and the surrounding northwest Arkansas region is regularly ranked one of the best places to live in the U.S. Some of the nation’s best outdoor amenities and most spectacular hiking trails are within a short drive of campus.